-If you’re very new to Git don’t try to run the commands showed in this article, they have missing parameters.
+If you’re new to Git don’t try to run the commands showed in this article, they have missing parameters.
 This article was written to be a conceptual explanation about the Git workflow.
-Playing with its commands to better understand its concepts is the subject of Git Basic Commands Explained article, which I recommend you read next.
+Playing with its commands to better understand its concepts is the subject of the next article: Git Basic Commands Explained, which I recommend you read next.

 The Three File States

-Git works with the concept of three file states: committed, modified and staged (Chacon 8).
+Git works with the concept of three different file states: committed, modified and staged (Chacon 8).
 Each state relates to a specific Git section: working directory, staging area and Git directory (repository) (Chacon 8).
-And any new file that you add to the working directory is an untracked file, which means the file doesn’t exist in the repository.
+Additionally, any new file you add to the working directory is an untracked file, which means the file doesn’t exist in the repository.

 When you create a new repository from scratch running